 Once an entry-level employee demonstrates competence to perform basic tasks, more opportunities to expand the role usually happen.
-A possible next step could be assisting with the creative process, presenting reports and forecasts to company leadership/potential clients, or be put in charge of coordinating a special event or project.
+A possible next step could be assisting with the creative process, presenting reports and forecasts to company leadership/potential clients, or coordinating a special event or project.

 Related: #JobSeeker Series

 Entry-level marketing jobs may not be glamorous, but they lend a basic understanding of the inner workings of the business, while laying the groundwork for the soft skills that will be crucial for long-term career development.